 Merit-based scholarships aren’t impacted by 529 plans, and because the value of these plans is assessed at a lower rate, they can minimize the impact of savings on eligibility for need-based grants.

 Whether they have college savings or not, many students find that there’s a gap between the actual cost of college—including tuition, room and board, books, and more—and the financial aid package they receive.
-A 529 plan can help to bridge that gap, and enable the student to graduate with less (or no) debt.
+A 529 plan can help to bridge that gap and enable the student to graduate with less (or even no) debt.